Myopia Control: What Every Parent Should Know to Protect Their Child’s Vision in 2026

 Why Choose Care Optics?

 At Care Optics, we truly live by our slogan: Eye Care, We Care.
-We understand how important your child’s vision is—not just for today, but for the rest of their life.
+We understand that we aren't just looking after a pair of eyes—we are looking after a child’s future.

-We don’t just hand out glasses—we partner with you to preserve your child’s long-term eye health.
+Our experienced optometrists combine a warm, supportive environment with the most advanced diagnostic tools available in the UK today.
+We don’t just hand out glasses; we partner with you to preserve your child’s long-term eye health.

 Get in Touch – We’re Here to Help